agtzdimi/landmarks-server/README.md

 ### Python Installation Script

-After the installation/configuration of mongoDB and .env we have a working server session.
+After the installation/configuration of mongoDB and .env the server should have already started and have a functional session.
-To smooth the installation procedure a python script has been implemented to create the necessary users/permissions and store the landmarks information
+To smooth the installation of the TravelBlog application a python script has been implemented to create the necessary users/permissions and store the landmarks information
+The python script utilizes the Parse REST API to create a class schema (MongoDB collection) needed for storing the data and populate it.

 To use the python script the following packages should be installed: